 Can my panel beater deal directly with my insurance company?

-At Mt Roskill Collision Centre, we deal with most of the leading insurance companies in New Zealand.
+Our panel beaters directly deal with all the leading insurance companies in New Zealand.
 We can help with providing insurance advice such as making a claim or what actions you can take.
 Our trusted relationships with them, along with our experience and accreditation.
 Help us ensure your vehicle will be restored according to the applicable provisions of your insurance policy.

 If you have any questions at all, please feel free to give us a call on 0800 227 762.
 We can answer any questions you may have.